techidaily/site-games-able/source/_posts/bridge-the-time-classic-xbox-games-modern-pc-xemu.md

 ![Xemu Settings General](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/xemu-settings-general.jpg)

  If you have any Xbox controller connected to your PC and active, Xemu should have already detected it.
 If not, move to the**Input** page and enable**Auto-bind controllers** .
-Then, once you[connect any modern Xbox controller to your PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) , Xemu should pick it up.
+Then, once you [connect any modern Xbox controller to your PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) , Xemu should pick it up.

  At**Display** , you can set the**Internal resolution scale** at 1x to see games precisely as they'd appear on an original Xbox.
 Since that's too low-res for modern PCs, try changing the setting to 3x for Full HD/1080p monitors and 5x or more for higher-resolution screens.
 Note that this setting can impact the emulator's performance.